 - H4 EAD add to federal and state taxes

-- H4 EAD is important for H1B families to help them economically sustain in USA
+- H4 EAD is important for H1B families to help them economically sustain in the USA

 DHS says H4 EAD not affecting US workers

-DHS informed Federal court on Apr 1, 2019 that H4 EAD program does not affect job competition in US job market based on their economic analysis.
+DHS informed Federal court on Apr 1, 2019, that the H4 EAD program does not affect job competition in the US job market based on their economic analysis.

-The acceptance that H4 EAD does not affect jobs is a win for H1B spouses and might be a hint that DHS may have something good for H4 EAD in their kitty.
+The acceptance that H4 EAD does not affect American jobs is a win for H1B spouses along with a big blow to SaveJobsUSA’s case.
+It might be a hint that DHS may have something good for H4 EAD in their kitty.
 Only time will tell.

 EAD Revoke Rule details